hernandezj1/QuantumRandomWalks/README.md

 The purpose of this package is to allow network scientists to programmatically apply continous time quantum random walks on their own networks without needing signficant quantum preparation or onboarding.m This is alos meant as a begginer-friendly introductionn to quantu circuits which is why every effort has been made to simplify parameters and inputs as much as possible.

+#### Note:
+All quantum walks are currrently limited to the Aer_simulator Sampler subroutine

 ## Capabilities:

 __Included Capabilities:__